About the Artist and Artwork

 About the Prints

 Being a lover of all things magical, I remain one of those photographers who practice the alchemy of the darkroom.
+Much of the work you see here originated on film and was printed by hand using any of several non-digital processes.
 Each print, even within an edition, has subtle nuances that make it a unique work of art.
+Anthotypes are sold as giclees due to the ephemeral nature of this printing process.
 Editions are usually limited to two or three prints, ensuring that each image remains distinctive and personal.